 When you don't appear the court will forfeit your bond, and issue an arrest warrant.
 That means you will be re-arrested, and you will have to bond again - usually at a much higher amount.
 Most times the authorities will actively try to arrest you; if they can't locate you the warrant will show up on a records check if you are stopped for any reason.

-Most times the failure to appear is the result of mistake - or sometimes stupidity.
+Most times the failure to appear is the result of a mistake - or sometimes stupidity.
 If you have an attorney, most courts will notify your attorney - who can go to the judge and try to convince them to withdraw the warrant.
-Most times that's successful; but you better not miss another one.
+Often that is successful, but you better not miss another one.

 In addition to forfeiting your bond, the failure to appear for a court appearance can also be a separate charge.
-The prosecutor can choose to file a new charge for failure to appear; if the original offense is a misdemeanor, and it was a felony the new charge will be a felony.
+The prosecutor can choose to file a new charge for failure to appear.
+If the original offense is a misdemeanor, the new charge will be a felony.
 A bond will be set on the new charge, which you can expect to be high.
 Most times prosecutors don't file a new charge unless the failure to appear is flagrant.

-No one want to go court and face punishment.
-It's not something you can ignore.
-If you simply ignore the case, or intentionally try to avoid going to court your situation is going to be far worse.
-Not only will you add a new charge, the result on the original charge will no doubt be worse than it would have originally been.
+No one wants to go to court and face punishment, but it's not something you can ignore.
+If you simply ignore the case or intentionally try to avoid going to court, your situation is going to be far worse.
+Not only will you add a new charge but the result on the original charge will no doubt be worse than it would have been originally.